Francescde/provesdeNivell/Task1/README.md

     }

+Using this function we confirmed that in the sample case the shared volume is 8.

 #### 3. Other possible solutions

 Another possible solution would be to use the Monte Carlo Estimation to check the resulting volume of the collision

 The idea is to try N random points in a finite space containing the intersecting volume.
 As we are able to easily check if a point is part of the intersection, we can easily manage a large sample of points.
-Using that sample we are able to estimate the probability to be part of the intersected space for a random point.
+Using that sample we are able to estimate the probability for a random point to be part of the intersected space.

-We know the volume of the observed space, thus we can deduce the volume of the intersected space is: the volum of the observet space multiplied by the probability of being part of the intersected space
+As we know the volume of the observed space, thus we can deduce the volume of the intersected space is: the volum of the observet space multiplied by the probability of being part of the intersected space.

         Intersected volume = volume observation x probability of random point being inside intersection

-A resulting code in python would be the following
+The following code implements this functionality in python:

     import numpy as np